Nepiki/Guides/Suikoden-(PlayStation).md

 Exactly the same as obtaining the Prosperity Crystal in Saraday, only do it without Ted.
 After arriving at the McDohl mansion, head upstairs to automatically trigger a scene with Ted, who will join your party.
 Then head back downstairs and follow the same steps as the Prosperity Crystal.

-Point of no return - Going into your room after Ted joins.
+Point of no return - Going upstairs when arriving at the McDohl mansion for the first time.

 ### [Hero of Rockland](https://retroachievements.org/Achievement/79939)